frankframework/frank-manual/docs/source/testing/ladybug/useWebInterface/useWebInterface.rst

 As explained in :ref:`introduction`, this tutorial demonstrates Ladybug by testing a simplified electronic archive.
 Subsection :ref:`preparations` explains how the electronic archive is installed.
-In this section we access the electronic archive outside the Frank!framework.
+In this subsection we access the electronic archive outside the Frank!framework.

 The electronic archive, or more precisely its portal (see :ref:`introduction`)